hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 A group of one or more boxes for displaying certain information of a specific game.

 ##### Perfect Cherry Blosson/PCB/Touhou 7
-- "Border Breaks": The number of times you have broken a cherry border
+- "Border Break": The number of times you have broken a cherry border

 ##### Imperishable Night/IN/Touhou 8
 - Box 1: The number of last spells you have captured.
 Depends on the difficulty/final stage there will be different maximum number of last spells.